 A five-minute break every half-hour can improve your concentration and make learning easier.
-Five-minute breaks at half-hour intervals, can be coordinated with the subject matter you’re studying, so they’re taken at the conclusion of each segment.
+Five-minute breaks at half-hour intervals, can be coordinated with the subject matter you’re studying, so they are taken at the conclusion of each segment.
 A new segment to begin after the break helps to keep the study fresh and interesting.
-Internally, factors such as poor time management drain your energy and emotions, which negatively affects the learning process.
+Poor time management drains your energy and emotions, which negatively affects the learning process.
 Organization is the solution.
 Break it down into easily accomplishable segments.
-Hypnosis can help by programming these procedures into a learner, and hypnosis a wonderful way to block out the unavoidable external distractions.
+Hypnosis can help by programming these procedures into a learner and to block out the unavoidable external distractions.

 Fear can be an obstruction to learning, and the presence of fear can make you a prime candidate for hypnotic intervention.
 With hypnosis, you can relax at will, experience feelings of confidence, use a cue (or post-hypnotic suggestion) to regain control, motivation for success, or defuse the fear of exams.
 Reward Motivation seems to elude us in the absence of reward.
 A powerful element in learning is a reward, the recognition of personal achievement and self-appreciation expressed through reward.
 The anticipation of a reward creates motivation.
 Planning for small rewards at various increments of progress maintains excitement and stimulation.

 In a word, YES!
 In hypnosis, one can establish or reprogram effective personal learning habits, boost self-esteem, relieve stress and create motivation;